Existence of log canonical modifications and its applications: Abstract

 \section{Abstract}

 The main purpose of this paper is to establish some useful partial resolutions of singularities for pairs from the minimal model theoretic viewpoint.
 We first establish the existence of log canonical modifications of normal pairs under some suitable assumptions.
-It recovers Kawakita's inversion of adjunction on log canonicity in full generality.
+Then we recover Kawakita's inversion of adjunction on log canonicity in full generality.
 We also discuss the existence of semi-log canonical modifications for demi-normal pairs and construct dlt blow-ups with several extra good properties.
-As applications, we study lengths of extremal rational curves and so on.
+As an application, we study lengths of extremal rational curves.